HPestock/CWDSDK/README.md

 var I_HALT = 0xFFFF; //HALT exitcode; running = exitcode, execution full stops - yes

-1/5/2021 - Working on CSDKVM, CSDKC has not been planned out yet and might be discontinued at a later date, but hopefully not.
+1/5/2021 - Working on CWDSDKVM, CSDKC has not been planned out yet and might be discontinued at a later date, but hopefully not.

 1/6/2021 - Moved different parts of program to multiple files for orginization.

+Also 1/6/2021 - Changed the name so I don't get sued.